 - 3.20 Planning legislation essentially requires us to consult with three main 'groups': - Specific consultation bodies that may have interest in the plan including organisations such as the Environment Agency and Natural England (see Appendix 2 for a complete list); - General consultation bodies where appropriate including for example local voluntary and business groups (see Appendix 2); and - Residents or other persons carrying out business in the local area. - 3.21 Additionally, the Council is under a legal 'duty to co-operate' with various bodies in respect of local plan preparation where strategic cross boundary matters arise.
-This includes organisations such as Homes England and the Oxfordshire Local Enterprise Partnership (OxLEP).
+This includes organisations such as the Homes and Communities Agency and the Oxfordshire Local Enterprise Partnership.
 A complete list is provided at Appendix 2. - 3.22 The table below summarises the different groups that we will seek to engage in the preparation of the Local Plan and other planning policy documents.

 Who?
 How and why?
-Local People At each stage of the process, we will seek to provide information and opportunities for involvement which are accessible to local people.
+Local People At each stage of the process we will seek to provide information and opportunities for involvement which are accessible to local people.
 Local Community and Voluntary groups Engaging these groups is important as they can help involve more people and represent the interests of groups who may not normally get involved.
-Such groups may include residents' associations or environmental groups.
-These groups may also be part of existing networks and forums such as Women's Institutes and Transition Eynsham and Transition Chipping Norton.
+Such groups may include residents associations or environmental groups.
+These groups may also be part of existing networks and forums such as Women's Institutes and Transition Eynsham.
 Other interest groups There are other agencies who are not statutory consultees but who represent particular interests.
 These groups may be national in scope but have local branches, such as Friends of the Earth and Campaign for the Protection of Rural England.
-Local Businesses We encourage all local business owners to respond to any planning application in the same way in which an individual would.
-We will also seek to involve organisations which represent local business interests such as the Local Enterprise Partnership and Chambers of Commerce.
+Local Businesses Whilst we would like to involve all local businesses, the majority of businesses in West Oxfordshire are small and may have limited capacity to get involved in planning issues.
+We will therefore primarily seek to involve organisations which represent local business interests such as the Local Enterprise Partnership and Chambers of Commerce.
 Developers and Landowners As these groups are often critical to delivery of policies and proposals, they have an important part to play.
 Most developers are already engaged with the planning process and seek to be involved, particularly in identifying potential development options.
 Local Service Providers Many service providers are statutory consultees.
 There are some that are not, such as Thames Valley Police and local housing associations.
 Statutory consultees There are certain groups that we must involve when consulting on planning matters.
-These include local and national service providers and organisations, such as Oxfordshire County Council who are the Highways Authority and Education Authority for Oxfordshire, the Environment Agency and local Town and Parish Councils for example.
-Some of the latter have prepared/are preparing Parish Plans and Neighbourhood Plans which make a valuable contribution to the evidence base for the Local Plan and planning policy documents.
+These include local and national service providers and organisations, such as the Highways Authority, the Environment Agency and local Town and Parish Councils for example.
+Some of the latter have prepared/are preparing parish plans and Neighbourhood Plans which make a valuable contribution to the evidence base for the Local Plan and planning policy documents.

-Not all groups have engaged with the planning process in the past.
+3.23 Not all groups have engaged with the planning process in the past.
 Whilst we cannot force people to get involved, where there are barriers to their involvement we will seek to remove them.
 The following groups have been identified in particular: